status-im/nimbus-eth2/docs/the_style_book/src/04_errors.md

 ### Practical notes

 The use of exceptions in some modules has significantly contributed to resource leaks, deadlocks and other difficult bugs.
+The various exception handling proposals aim to alleviate some of the issues but have not found sufficient grounding in the Nim community to warrant the language changes necessary to proceed.

+A notable exception to the guideline is `chronos` and `async`/`await` transformations that lack support for propagating checked exception information.

 ### Open questions